0n0w1c/Foundations/readme.md

 Attempts to build, without the required number of foundation tiles in the player inventory, will be halted.
 Make sure to have enough of the selected foundation tiles in your inventory, or disable foundation tile placement.

+Mining times for all minable tiles are standardized to that of refined concrete.

+Dectorio users have startup options to enable and configure the stacking of painted refined concrete.

 Foundations is compatible with personal logistics for construction and deconstruction.